Code-Institute-Submissions/MS1-8MegStick/README.md

 - iOS (iPhone 7, iPhoneX, iPhone SE)
     - Safari

-Functional testing was carried out against every element to ensure everything worked and was linked as expected.
-This was recorded in [functional-testing.xlsx](functional-testing.xlsx)
+Functional testing was carried out against every element to ensure everything worked and was linked as expected before user tested was started.
+This was recorded in [functional-testing.xlsx](functional-testing.xlsx).
+Another tab was added after user testing to regression test functionality following changes through the user testing feedback.

 ## Bugs and issues